LuisaG/playground-gx5KoCBa/markdowns/welcome.md

 Supervised learning is the process of an algorithm learning from the training set (historical data).

 We will pass the data to train the algorithm and also the data to test the algorithm.
-The algorithm will be trained till it reaches the accuracy.we can predict the output for the given input once algorithm reaches the accuracy with the training and testing data.
+The algorithm will be trained till it reaches the accuracy.
+We can predict the output for the given input once algorithm reaches the accuracy with the training and testing data.

-They are further grouped into regression and classification problems.
+They are further grouped into regression and classification problems:

-1. <B>Classification : </B>Output variable is a category like yes or no,disease or no disease
+1. <B>Classification : </B>Output variable is a category like yes or no, disease or no disease
-2. <B>Regression : </B>Output variable is a real value like weight , price.
+2. <B>Regression : </B>Output variable is a real value like weight, price.

 # Unsupervised learning

 There are no training sets to train the alogorithm in unsupervised learning.i.e., we only have the input data (X) and no corresponding output data.

-Unsupervised learning problems can be further grouped into clustering and association problems.
+Unsupervised learning problems can be further grouped into clustering and association problems:

 1. <B>Clustering : </B>It is discovering the inherent grouping in data like grouping the customer by purchasing behaviour
 2. <B>Association : </B>To discover rules that describe large portions of your data, such as people that buy X also tend to buy Y.